The Best Psychotherapy Training Courses in Australia

 Course structure:

-• Year 1 (Graduate Certificate): Fundamental knowledge and skills in psychodynamic psychotherapy, focussing on ultra-brief psychotherapy, short-term interventions and Trauma-Informed Care (TIC)
+• Year 1 (Graduate Certificate): Fundamental knowledge and skills in psychodynamic psychotherapy, focusing on ultra-brief psychotherapy, short-term interventions and Trauma-Informed Care (TIC)

 • Year 2 (Graduate Diploma): Training and supervision in the longer form of psychotherapy and an introduction to research methods